Skip to Content

 • Cook from frozen.
 The best way to use frozen bell peppers is to cook them directly from frozen.
 This way, you can avoid thawing, which can make a watery mess.
 Just grab a handful and toss them in the hot frying pan with some other veggies, herbs and spices.
 Yum!

 • Thaw and use for salsa.
 No salsa is complete without some form of peppers.
-If you like a mild salsa, use your frozen bell peppers to whip up a batch.
+While we prefer jalapeƱo salsa, if you like it milder, use your frozen bell peppers to whip up a batch.
 Dice the peppers into bite-sized pieces while still frozen for easier slicing.
 Then, thaw the pepper cubes on a paper towel to absorb moisture.

 • Use in hot sauce.
 If you want to try your hand at homemade hot sauce, frozen bell peppers are great for reducing heat level.
-Try our habanero hot sauce, replacing a few habs with your frozen bells for a milder sauce.
+Our Fresno hot sauce uses bell peppers to compliment the heat of Fresnos, leading to a perfect heat level.

 Are Frozen Bell Peppers as Good as Fresh?

-Unfortunately, the process of freezing any pepper causes the flesh to become limp.
+Unfortunately, freezing peppers causes them to lose their crisp texture.
 While fresh bell peppers are crunchy, frozen ones are not.
 Take this into consideration when you plan to use your frozen peppers.

 For example, if you intended to use your peppers as scoops for a healthy alternative to chips, frozen bell peppers may not be suitable.
 However, frozen peppers are perfectly fine to use in sauces, salsa, guacamole, and especially in stir fry or cooked meals.